Rokis1990/KlydziaThesis/README.md

 # KlydziaThesis
-This is going to be the repository of R scripts that I use to make econometric models for my Master's thesis in economics.
+This is the repository of R scripts that I use to make econometric models for my Master's thesis in economics.

 For downloading R please visit https://cran.r-project.org/

 For the general scientific updates of my project see https://www.researchgate.net/project/The-impact-of-Labour-and-Capital-inputs-on-Production-and-Income-in-modern-economies-a-case-study-of-Lithuania-and-Poland

-The thesis' preliminary name is:
+The thesis' updated name is:
-The Impact of Labour and Capital inputs on Production and Income in modern economies (a case study of Lithuania and Poland)
+The Impact of Labour and Capital inputs on Production and Income in modern economies (a case study of Central and Eastern European countries)

 I will try to add references to sources where I find the snippets that I use, modify and adapt to create my own models.
 In case I don't mention some source, please don't be mad, feel free to contact me via GitHub or social media (Rokis1990, Rokas Klydžia).